 PBX vs. Hybrid Key System

 In broad technology terms there are significant similarities between both configurations, but from the point of view of end users there are some differences which need to be taken into account.
 A PBX effectively acts as an all-in-one solution to calling needs, integrating IP technology and automating the process of call routing for multiple lines.
-Meanwhile a hybrid key system is better suited to small businesses, both in terms of costs and scale.
+A hybrid key system, on the other hand, is better suited to small businesses, both in terms of costs and scale.
 If you need to support fewer than around 12 lines, a full blown PBX may not make sense when a hybrid key system is available.

-For inbound calls a key system will typically ring at multiple endpoints within the office, meaning that anyone who gets to their phone first will be able to answer it.
+For inbound calls, a key system will typically ring at multiple endpoints within the office, meaning that anyone who gets to their phone first will be able to answer it.
+This is a very helpful feature for especially larger customer services centres, where the employees are dependent on quickly taking calls and responding to the customers' needs.
 With a PBX, specific call routing is possible, making such a system better for businesses with more than 50 employees, or large call centres where allocating inbound calls to the first available agent is an efficient option.

-VoIP stands for voice over internet protocol and, as such, this type of service allows calls to be handled via a digital internet connection as opposed to over an analogue landline.
+VoIP, which stands for voice over internet protocol, is a service that allows calls to be handled via a digital internet connection as opposed to over an analogue landline.
 VoIP is advantageous to commercial organisations because it can drive down costs while dramatically improving usability and features.
 Calling international locations is far cheaper via VoIP, while the scalability of this type of system is greater since expanding capacity does not rely upon adding more landlines, but increasing the bandwidth of the broadband connection which powers it.